Xenoxide/mine-fighterz-pygame/README.md

 Anyway, I think that recreating the project in pygame will help me learn it.
 The reason I want to learn pygame is to escape the text environment all my programs are stuck in.
 I want real graphics.

 However this is probably one of the things I try that I give up on after 2 weeks, because I got bored.
 Happens all the time.

+My scratch is https://scratch.mit.edu/users/Staining but you won't find anything interesting; it's all cringe.